Considering a career as a machine learning engineer? Are you curious about transitioning from software engineering or data science into an ML role?

 We've connected thousands of job seekers in countless tech roles with expert-level courses and resources to prepare them for their upcoming interviews.

-If you're interested in more software engineering and machine learning related resources, be sure to check out the following:
+If you're interested in more machine learning resources, be sure to check these out:

-💬 Study up on example software engineering interview questions
+💬 Study up on example machine learning conceptual interview questions.

 📖 Read through our company-specific engineering interview guides